lxy2304/PolyglotDB/docs/source/getting_started.rst

 ============

 It is recommended to create an insolated conda environment for using PolyglotDB, for ensuring the correct java version as well as better package management with Python.
-Although it's possible to use it without conda, it might cause permission issues later on.

 If you don't have conda installed on your device: